top of page

 In the early 1990s, one of the first projects of BID #2 was to fund streetscapes improvements, including our distinctive streetlights, Water Street and St. Paul Avenue arches, the Catalano Square fountain and other public improvements.

-BID #2 is the parent organization of the Milwaukee Public Market, which is Milwaukee's most unique downtown food destination.
+BID #2 is the parent organization of the Milwaukee Public Market — Milwaukee's iconic food & event destination.
 The market is a year-round indoor venue housing independent vendors who offer unique, high-quality selections of artisan ethnic products and freshly made prepared foods.

 DSC_0004 copy 2.jpg